DeveloperLx/macOS_Development_Tutorials_translation/OS X View Controllers Tutorial.md

         <em>
             container view
         </em>
-        is a placeholder for another view that is not available in Interface Builder or is provided by another View Controller.
+        is a placeholder for another view and comes with its own View Controller.
     </p>
     <p>
         Now we’ll set up the auto layout constraints for this view.
 Select the container view and click on the
         <em>
-            Pin
+            Add New Constraints
         </em>
         button.
 Add
         <em>